KDE/digikam-doc/main_window/people_view.rst

 As long as you are not just taking pictures from machines or stars or something like that, Face Management might be an interesting feature for you (even with a machine there might be a human being operating it).
 In digiKam it consists of two tasks: Face Detection and Face Recognition.

+The face management workflow allows you to Detect and Recognize people in your photographs. **Face Detection** allows digiKam to detect faces in your images.
+This step is required before being able to recognize faces. **Face Recognition** will automatically recognize people in your images.

 .. important::

    To run properly, the face management needs the deep-learning models to download at the first run of digiKam.
 See :ref:`the Quick Start section <quick_start>` for details.